 - Donations payable to “Manchester IT Workers Group” can be sent c/o John Wood, 50 Brooklyn Street, Crewe, CW2 7JF.
 Or transfer online to Account: 00980539, Sort Code: 30-91-48 and email firstname.lastname@example.org with details.

 - Follow and promote the campaign on social media using #FujitsuFightback. www.facebook.com/uniteatfujitsu. www.twitter.com/unitefujitsu.

-All industrial action is immediately suspending while members consider the offer.
+All industrial action remains suspended until further notice.
 Amongst other things this means that you should complete timesheets normally.
 Unite is not encouraging members to complete the backlog of timesheets unless the offer is accepted.

 For Fujitsu staff there is a Q&A about the dispute, industrial action, picketing, dispute benefit etc.